SkxPhan/easy-stablediffusion/README.md

 # easy-stablediffusion
-Easy and private Stable Diffusion running in Google Colab.
+Easy and private Stable Diffusion that can be run in Google Colab.